 Epidemiology and risk factors of urothelial (transitional cell) carcinoma of the bladder

 Radical cystectomy and bladder-sparing treatments for urothelial bladder cancer

 Screening for bladder cancer

-Treatment of non-muscle-invasive bladder cancer
+Treatment of primary non-muscle invasive urothelial bladder cancer

 Urinary diversion and reconstruction following cystectomy